 Are you looking for the BEST Thanksgiving side dishes?
-These recipes are our tried and true favorites to serve alongside turkey!
+These recipes are our tried and true favorites to serve alongside a roast turkey!

 The side dishes are just as important as the main dish for any turkey dinner feast.
 A holiday meal, while a lot of work, is actually easy to prepare with great recipes and lots of planning!

 The recipes below include Thanksgiving sides that will impress your guests from classic/traditional (like mashed potatoes and gravy) to space-saving crock pot versions and fun twists on the usuals!

 What are the most popular side dishes at Thanksgiving?
 These classic sides are staples that have been gracing our grandmother’s tables for years… and are now on our tables too!

 Traditional side dishes for thanksgiving are the staple of our meal.
 While we love to add in unique and delicious dishes, the traditional dishes in this list cannot be missed.

 Potatoes are the perfect starchy side dish and one of the best vehicles for all of that delicious gravy.
 While we traditionally make mashed potatoes, the options are truly endless.